cjdoris/ExactpAdics/docs/miscellany.md

 > {:.ret}
 {:.intrinsic}

-True if we can create a default associative array with default x and values y.
+True if we can create a default associative array with default `x` and values `y`.